kamel-rahim/oio-sds-cpp/README.md

 The precedence order is always the same: \_INCDIR/LIBDIR >> SYSTEM >> GUESS.
 If no explicit INCDIR/LIBDIR is set, if SYSTEM is set to OFF, and GUESS also set to OFF, then cmake will use an [ExternalProject](https://cmake.org/cmake/help/v3.0/module/ExternalProject.html) and build it on the moment.

+## Modules

+### oio::api::blob

+### oio::mem::blob

+Implemention of a blob store where all blobs are completely held in memory.
+Currently for testing purposes, there is neither thread safety at all managed around the shared map of items, nor any capacity limit on the cache.

+### oio::local::blob

+File based implementation of a blob store, "à la" RAWX.

+### oio::http::blob

+HTTP-based classes used in **oio**, all written in an imperative style.
+Two ways to parallelize the communicaitons are offered: either you play with a combination of `std::thread` and `net::RegularSocket`, or you play with libmill's coroutines and `net::MillSocket`.

+Though incompatible with reactive frameworks where all the sockets are explicitely organized around a main event loop, the imperative way of `oio::http::blob` offers the advantage of an extreme simplicity.

+### oio::rawx::blob

+Wrapper around `oio::http::blob` with few additional checks to match the expectations of a RAWX service.

+### oio::kinetic::blob

+Kinetic based backend, written around libmill's coroutines.